SAP/project-operator/README.md

   - normalpeople
   ```

+The idea is now to authorize users (such as teams or pipelines) to manage these `Project` resources, instead of giving them rights on namespaces or RBAC entities.
 When reconciling such resources, the operator contained in this repository creates a namespace named like the project,  prefixed by `project-`, such as `project-awesome-stuff` in the above example, and maintains role bindings in that namespace, granting admin/view permissions to
 the identities defined in the project's spec.
 By default the admin rolebinding will reference the built-in `cluster-admin` cluster role, and the viewer rolebinding will reference the built-in `view` cluster role,
 but this can be overridden by the following command line flags: